 Key Take Away for Section 1.B: Oklahoma knows that college-, career-, and citizen-ready (C3) expectations must be set for all students; that all students must be given access and supports in order to achieve C3 expectations; and that high-quality assessments must measure each student's progress toward meeting C3 expectations.
-Oklahoma is committed to full implementation of college and career ready standards through OAS, college and career ready assessments, and an array of student supports, especially for those students who traditionally are underserved in advanced courses and college and career preparatory programs.
+Oklahoma is committed to full implementation of the CCSS and other college and career ready standards through OAS, PARCC and other college and career ready assessments through

+OCCRA, and an array of student supports, especially for those students who traditionally are underserved in advanced courses and college and career preparatory programs.